 While there may be an advantage in doing this at first glance, these things will come back to haunt you down the line.
 You’ll want to try and find your sweet spot over time which requires focusing on a variety of things that can help or hinder your progress such as end-product quality and the know-how of your team.

-Agile Interviews will now be less overwhelming, when you now are fully prepared with these 50 Agile interview questions.
+These were a few basic to advanced-level Agile Interview questions — we hope that will now be less overwhelming, when you now are fully prepared with these 50 Agile interview questions.
 Fundamental knowledge of Agile practices, principles, and processes is a must if you want to succeed in your Agile career.
 Refer to the Agile glossary to improve your knowledge of all the key agile terms.